cavalryjim/agilephd_blog/content/posts/zero_knowledge_proof_example.md

 ### The Code

-As a note, the code could be utilized in any coding environment but I would recommend a Jupyter Notebook.
+As a note, this code could be utilized in any coding environment but I would recommend a Jupyter Notebook.

 This class contains two balls and methods to shuffle them and verify their order.